chandiniv1/secret-number-game/README.md

 **What's Happening:**

+1. **KMS Callback**: Zama's Key Management System calls this function with the decrypted result
-1. **Signature Verification**: Ensures the decryption result comes from the legitimate KMS
+2. **Signature Verification**: Ensures the decryption result comes from the legitimate KMS (trustless!)
-2. **Result Processing**: Updates the player's statistics based on whether they guessed correctly
+3. **Result Processing**: Updates the player's statistics based on whether they guessed correctly
-3. **Winner Detection**: Marks players who found the secret number
+4. **Winner Detection**: Marks players who found the secret number

 ### 6. Player Statistics